Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 Storage and Archive

-The 2DCC will maintain non-archival user data for a period of at least five years following the close of the user project.
-The 2DCC intends to maintain archival user data indefinitely, likely in partnership with external entities that adopt the mission of long-term data curation for the materials research community.
+The 2DCC will maintain non-archival user data and sample storage for a period of at least five years following the close of the user project.
+The 2DCC intends to maintain archival user data indefinitely through a central data repository managed by 2DCC or in partnership with external entities that adopt the mission of long-term data curation for the materials research community.

 Proprietary or confidential data that is obtained or generated through participation with users will be maintained and secured locally as a copy of that shared with the user and is subject to a non-disclosure/confidentiality (and intellectual property) agreement administered by the Penn State Office of Technology Management between the user institution and Penn State University.